pfrazee/pfrazee.github.io/_posts/2017-11-06-secure-ledgers-dont-require-proof-of-work.md

 ## Services with blockchains

-What most people don't realize ... hmm, wait.
-I got some feedback here.

-While I'm told I did a wonderful job explaining that "blockchain" does not refer to proof-of-work, I'm told that hype is too strong, and that I need a new label.
-So I'm going to use another term instead: **secure&nbsp;ledgers**.
+It is the case that blockchains and proof-of-work are two separate concepts, but I worry that the hype around blockchains has inextricably linked the two, so I'm going to switch to a different term to talk about blockchains: **secure ledgers**.

-Conceptually it's exactly the same, but it's a bit more generic, and it has no baggage of connection to PoW.
+Conceptually I'm referring to the exact same data structure that a blockchain is, but hopefully "secure ledger" is a bit more descriptive, and most importantly has no baggage or connection to proof-of-work.
 Got it?
 Ok.